-There is a midterm exam and a final exam, each 70 minutes; the final exam is non-cumulative.
-All exams are closed books and in-person.
+There is a midterm exam and a final exam; the final exam is non-cumulative.
+Per Marshall All exams are closed books and in-person.
 Each student may bring two letter-sized (8.5"x11") double-sided crib sheets for the midterm and the final exams.
-Each student should also bring a stand-alone calculator capable of exponential and square root operations.
+Each student should also bring a stand-alone calculator capable of power and square root operations.
 Students may not share the same crib sheet or calculator during a test.
-Crib sheets should include your name and must be turned in with the exam sheets.
+Crib sheets should include your name and should be turned in with the exam sheets.
 Collaboration of any sort on exams is strictly prohibited and will result in an "F" in the course grade.
 Any suspicion of cheating will be reported and investigated by USC.
 Please see the "Academic Integrity and Conduct" section below for further details.

-The final examination will take place on Thursday, May 2, 2024, 11:00 AM - 1:00 PM PDT.
-According to the USC Office of Academic Records and Registrar, "No student in a course with a final examination is permitted to omit the final examination or take the final examination prior to its scheduled date, and no instructor is authorized to permit a student to do so.
-No student is allowed to re-take a final examination or do extra work in a course after the semester has ended for purposes of improving his or her grade."
+The final examination will take place on Thursday, Dec 12, 2024, 8:00 AM - 10:00 AM PDT.
+According to the USC Office of Academic Records and Registrar Grade Handbook, "No student is permitted to omit or take early a final examination and no instructor is authorized to permit a student to do so."
+Additionally, "No student is allowed to retake a final examination or do extra work to improve their grade in a course after the semester has ended."

 Students must attend all exams at the indicated times and dates, in their enrolled sections.
 If you foresee a conflict, you must contact the instructor within the first three weeks of the semester to explore alternative options, to be determined by the entire 311 teaching team.
 No rescheduling of exams will be allowed after the first three weeks of class.
-The only exception is a "documented medical emergency," for which the student must provide all of the following documentation by the time of the exam: (1) A signed doctor's note, with the name and phone number of the medical professional verifying the medical emergency; (2) An email from the student's Marshall advisor; (3) An email from a USC Support and Advocacy advisor (see "Support Systems" below).
-For all other reasons of missing a quiz or an exam, including travels for non-emergencies, interviews, adverse traffic conditions, or forgetfulness about exam time, the student will not be allowed to reschedule, and missing a quiz or an exam will result in a zero for the quiz or the exam.
+The only exception is a "documented medical emergency."
+For all other reasons of missing an exam, including travels for non-emergencies, interviews, adverse traffic conditions, or forgetfulness about exam time, the student will not be allowed to reschedule, and missing an exam will result in a zero for that exam.